huahaiy/Gibberish-detector/README.md

 A key difference between this implementation and @rrenaud's is that in this implementation, false will be printed if a sentence is not gibberish and true will be printed if it is.

+## NOTE on Current Version

+This version does not use learned HMM gibberish detector.
+The most recent version ultilize such implementation is in _v0-1-9_ branch or _tags/v0.1.9_.

 ## Installation

 ```clojure